xxl4tomxu98/my-argo/README.md

 ## Using This Repository

-This repository makes use of [Codespaces](https://github.com/features/codespaces), the free tier should be sufficent for this as long as you have enough credits.
+This repository makes use of [Codespaces](https://github.com/features/codespaces), the free tier should be sufficient for this as long as you have enough credits.

 You start by clicking on "Use this template" on the top right corner  and select "Create a new repository" from the dropdown.